| Metric | This Period | Prior Year Same Period | YoY |

 ※ Source: Company compilation

-This report is an earnings analysis document automatically generated by AI based on XBRL financial statement data.
-It does not constitute a recommendation to invest in any specific security.
-Industry benchmarks are reference information compiled by the company from public financial statements.
-Investment decisions are your responsibility; consult a professional advisor as needed.
+This report was automatically generated by AI analyzing XBRL financial statement data.
+It does not constitute a recommendation to invest in specific securities.
+Industry benchmarks are reference information compiled by the firm based on publicly disclosed financial statements.
+Investment decisions are your own responsibility; consult professionals as needed.